AI Assistants That Match Invoices, Route Approvals, and Close the Books.

 What is Finance AI Agent?

-A finance AI agent automates the repetitive workflows in your finance stack: matching invoices to purchase orders, routing approvals based on amount thresholds, tracking expenses by department, and generating reconciliation reports.
-Pinksheep lets finance teams describe these workflows in plain English and builds agents that connect to QuickBooks, NetSuite, Xero, and the other tools they already use.
-Your agents ask before they act, so high-value actions stay review-first.
+A finance AI assistant automates the repetitive tasks in your finance stack: matching invoices to purchase orders, routing approvals based on amount thresholds, tracking expenses by department, and generating reconciliation reports.
+Pinksheep lets finance teams describe these tasks in plain English and builds AI assistants that connect to QuickBooks, NetSuite, Xero, and the other tools they already use.
+Your assistant asks before it acts, so high-value actions stay review-first.

 - Every action logged.
 Every cost visible.
 Full control.